 Some women have an increased risk for breast cancer because of family and personal factors that are not related to known genetic mutations.
 A Risk Assessment appointment at The Breast Center will help you understand your risk and if you are a candidate for genetic testing.

 Genetic testing is a highly sophisticated laboratory test that analyzes DNA from a patient’s cells and identifies the presence of chromosomal abnormalities.
 Many people have heard of BRCA mutations; however, there are several gene mutations that can increase risk for breast and other cancers.
 Patients who have these mutations have a very high risk of developing cancer during their lifetime.

 If family history is suggestive of hereditary breast cancer syndrome, patients may want to consider genetic testing.

 - A clue that a mutation may exist in a family would be the presence of multiple relatives in a family with breast, ovarian, pancreatic or metastatic prostate cancer, particularly if diagnosed at a young age.

-- A male in the family with breast cancer or Ashkenazi Jewish ancestry also increase the likelihood of a BRCA mutation.
+- A male in the family with breast cancer or Ashkenazi Jewish ancestry also increases the likelihood of a BRCA mutation.

 At the Breast Center, we are now taking the recommendation of the American Society of Breast Surgeons and testing ALL newly diagnosed breast cancer patients for mutations.
-We have also expanded the guidelines for other patients, and have found mutations in individuals whom we might not have tested before.
+We have expanded the guidelines for other patients and found mutations in individuals we might not have tested before.

 Take our Genetics Hereditary Cancer Quiz to learn more about your risk of breast cancer.